 The natural successor to 1080p screens and televisions is of course 4K, which is also marketed as Ultra HD (UHD).
 There are four times as many pixels, which means four times as much detail.

 Movies look good at 1080p, but in 4K the picture really gets to that breathtaking level – and as long as your PC can handle the processing demands, playing games on a 4K display is an amazing experience, too.

 When choosing a monitor, you need to take into consideration factors such as colour gamut and response time, the latter being a reflection on how good the panel will be for gaming (the faster the better).

-You also – naturally – need to work out which panel size you need.
-27-inch displays are the sweet spot for us, although you can get some cracking deals on larger displays, too.
-With all that in mind, here's our roundup of the best 4K monitors currently on the market in 2021.
+You also – naturally – need to work out which panel size you need: 27-inch displays are the sweet spot for us, although you can get some cracking deals on larger displays, too.

 Who makes the best 4K monitors?